rexes123/my-project/README.md

 Hi, I am Chin Hong.
 I love coding, i love linux, currently i learning how to command on git.
 Today, i am going to learn git rebase
+I need to more understand on how to use git and github.